Decatur Guardianship Attorney

 Depending on the ward's capacity and competency, the financial guardian may play a more or less involved role in the guardianship.
 If an individual lacks the ability to understand money management, the guardian may completely control their finances, including managing their estate and setting up estate planning documents like trusts or a will.
 Alternatively, if an individual largely understands money management but simply has issues with specific tasks like buying superfluous items out of impulse, the guardian may play a less involved role.

-A medical guardian helps a ward who lacks the competency or capacity to care for themself live a healthy, full life.
+A medical guardian helps a ward who lacks the competency or capacity to care for themselves live a healthy, full life.
 Unlike a financial guardian, medical guardians don't always have access to their ward's finances or estate.
 This allows a medical guardian to care for someone who has full mental capacity and competency, but is in poor physical health.

 Medical guardians have the ability to request the release of information about their ward from doctors, helping them manage their ward's treatment and complete other tasks for them (like buying prescriptions).
 Medical guardians can also obtain advance directives for health care and decision-maker status, enabling them to play an active role in their ward's treatment if need be.